Skip to main content

 \end{equation}

 A simple four-term model based on Figures 2 and 4 is shown below.
 Run the simulation and see how atmospheric CO2 changes with time.
 This model is offered only to show how climate models are made and used.
-The graphs are valid and sound based on the input parameters, but the outputs are based on many assumptions that vastly simplify the model.
-For example, it assumes that no new fossil fuel input from new drilling/mining occurs.
+The graphs are valid and sound given the input parameters, but the outputs are based on many assumptions that greatly simplify the model.
+For example, it assumes no new fossil fuel input from new drilling or mining.

 Global Carbon Budget 2022